KenKundert/avendesora/doc/advanced.rst

     /usr/bin/thunderbird > /dev/null

 Here I have adding my user id (uid=1024) to make the filename unique so I am less likely to clash with other users.
-Alternately, you could choose a path that fell within your home directory.
-Then,
+Alternately, I could have simply placed the file in my home directory.

-adding:
+Then, *Avendesora* will recognize *Thunderbird* if you add the following *discovery* field to your *Thunderbird* account:

 .. code-block:: python

-    class Firefox(Account):
+    class Thunderbird(Account):
-        desc = 'Master password for Firefox and Thunderbird' passcode = Password()
+        desc = 'Master password for Thunderbird'
+        passcode = Password()
         discovery = RecognizeFile(
             '/tmp/thunderbird-1024', wait=60, script='{passcode}{return}'